Tijntj3/Docker-Terraria/README.md

 # Docker-Terraria

 This repository contains the dockerfiles necessary for building and running a dedicated simple terraria vanilla or modded (tModLoader) container.
-Apart from graceful shutdown the image does not add extra functionality to what is already provided in the server binaries.
+Apart from graceful shutdown and configurable user permissions, the image does not add extra functionality to what is already provided in the server binaries.
 It is meant to be a convenient, yet flexible way to run a terraria server containerized.
 It is required to already have a Linux based system with docker running.

 The vanilla image is up to date with the latest version of Terraria `1.4.2.3`